Generalized improper integral definition for infinite limit

-The results presented here, however, are not dependent on these answers.
+The results presented here, however, are independent of the answers.

-A further extension of the alternate definition to two-dimensional (and higher) multiple integrals was presented, and shown to satisfy uniqueness and linearity.
-While much more development is clearly needed for the multiple integral case, enough progress has been made to show that the basic approach of this definition is not limited to one-dimensional integrals.

 If one desires to use a conventional definition of the improper integral for infinite limits, the development in this paper still allows more freedom to interchange order of integration and differentiation.
-Since the alternate definition is defined in terms of standard integrals and limits, and since integrals using the alternate definition are equal to those using the conventional definition when the latter exists, one need only \emph{begin} with an integral that exists under the conventional definition.
-Changes of order of integration and differentiation which lead to integrands which would be nonconvergent may subsequently be performed, using the alternate definition whenever necessary.
-All results obtained using the alternate definition remain equal to that of the original conventional definition.
+Since the generalized definition is defined in terms of standard integrals and limits, and since integrals using the generalized definition are equal to those using the conventional definition when the latter exists, one need only \emph{begin} with an integral that exists under the conventional definition.
+Changes of order of integration and differentiation which later lead to integrands which would be nonconvergent may subsequently be performed, using the generalized definition as necessary.
+All results obtained using the generalized definition remain equal to that of the original conventional definition.